altaga/DBSE-monitor/README.md

 # DBSE-monitor

-Drowsiness and attention monitor for driving or handling heavy machinery.
-Also detects objects at the blind spot via CV and the Jetson Nano.
+Drowsines, blind spot and attention monitor for driving or handling heavy machinery.
+Also detects objects at the blind spot via Computer Vision powered by Pytorch and the Jetson Nano.
 And has a crash detection feature.

 <img src="https://i.ibb.co/1MC19TG/Logo.png" width="1000">